It’s not easy to know how exactly you want to get started when it comes to Facebook Ad design.

 Ideally, your ad campaigns marketing videos should meet the following criteria for best results:

 - Use the ad’s headline in order to entice users to watch, but keep it short.
+Most of the impact should come from the video itself

 When you design your ads in a way that immediately demonstrates and offers value of not only the offer itself but of your brand and/or product, you’ll be in good standing.
 Value, after all, is going to explain to users why they should purchase, and often ties in with the logical appeals we discussed above.
 It also explains why they should choose your products over a competitor’s, and why they have a need for it in their lives.